SafeFlow: Safe Robot Motion Planning with Flow Matching via Control Barrier Functions: Safe Flow Matching

-Building on the safety guarantees established for a unified safe set, we demonstrate that a composite flow matching barrier function ensures the safety of both the trajectory and the flow matching process in the composite case, as formalized below. \begin{theorem} Suppose $\bm{h}(\cdot)$ is a valid CFMBF as defined in \cref{definition_flow_matching_barrier_function_complex}.
-Then, the flow matching process is safe according to \cref{definition_safe_flow_matching_complex}, and the trajectory $\mathcal{T}_1$ satisfies the safety conditions in \cref{definition_trajectory_safe_complex}. \end{theorem}
+The function $\varphi_j(\cdot,\cdot)$ can be chosen e.g., in exponential form or inverse polynomial form as shown in \eqref{eqn_varphi_1_exponential} and \eqref{eqn_varphi_1_polynomial}, respectively.
+Moreover, building on the safety guarantees established for a unified safe set, we demonstrate that a CFMBF $\bm{h}(\cdot)$ ensures the safety of both the trajectory and the FM process in the composite case, as formalized below.